 |Wide range of survival applications|

-As mentioned above, fixed blade knives are generally heavier-duty knives associated with rugged outdoors applications.
-Fixed blade knives can fit a variety of needs in the wild, including a spear, a hammer, a tool for building a shelter, to a skinning and gutting knife.
+As mentioned above, fixed-blade knives are generally heavier-duty knives associated with rugged outdoors applications.
+Fixed-blade knives can fit various needs in the wild, including a spear, a hammer, a tool for building a shelter, and a skinning and gutting knife.

 The knife you choose should have a blade whose tang extends down through the handle, so there are no joints, though most will have this.
-There are a wide variety of fixed blade knives available, but make sure the one you choose is versatile and durable.
+A wide variety of fixed-blade knives are available, but make sure the one you choose is versatile and durable.

 Don’t Forget Sharpening!

 Do not forget to invest in a good whetstone, at the very least, to keep your blade sharp and serviceable.
-Blade oil is a good option as well, though using a whetstone with water is fine as well.
+Blade oil is also a good option, though using a whetstone with water is fine.
 A knife is only as good as the care it receives, and a great knife can be rendered dull and useless by a lack of care.

-If you do not have a map of the area you are in, you will be using basic landmarks and whatever working knowledge you have of the area, but add a map to your kit, and you will not be getting lost any time soon.
+If you do not have a map of the area, you will be using essential landmarks and whatever working knowledge you have of the area, but add a map to your kit, and you will not get lost any time soon.

 |Magnetized needle||Points to magnetic north|